skyegrey/babeldom/README.md

 ### Chapter 14
 Use of data gathering and display on UI.
 Also has some minor API usage.
 First interaction of live data and displaying it.

+### Chapter 15
+Created a simple todo list that ties together everything learned so far.
+I've referenced this project like 20 times already

+### Chapter 16
+Built a sliding menu in react

+### Chapter 17
+Avoided Unnecessary Renders

+### Chapter 18
+Used react router to create an SPA

+### Chapter 19
+Baby steps with Redux and core concepts

+### Chapter 20
+Full useage of Redux with react

+And with that, the book is finished!